Richeskelechi/churchHymn/README.md

-# expressApp-Template
+# Church Hyme App
-This is a setup to my express App Folder Setup with mongodb database connection.
+This is an api for a church hymn app

 # Once you clone this repository
 ## create a .env file in the root of your application
-## the only varaiable you need in the .env is your database connection string.
+## add the .env viarables

 DB_STRING="mongodb://localhost:27017/template"